carbon-language/carbon-lang/docs/design/tuples.md

 This remains an area of active investigation.
 There are serious problems with all approaches here.
-Without the collapse of one-tuples to scalars we need to distinguish between a parenthesized expression (`(42)`) and a one tuple (in Python or Rust, `(42,)`), and if we distinguish them then we cannot model a function call as simply a function name followed by a tuple of arguments; one of `f(0)` and `f(0,)` becomes a special case.
-With the collapse, we either break genericity by forbidding `(42)[0]` from working, or it isn't clear what it means to access a nested tuple's first element from a parenthesized expression:
+Without the collapse of one-tuples to scalars we need to distinguish between a parenthesized single expression (`(42)`) and a one-tuple (in Python or Rust, `(42,)`), and if we distinguish them then we cannot model a function call as simply a function name followed by a tuple of arguments; one of `f(0)` and `f(0,)` becomes a special case.
+With the collapse, we either break genericity by forbidding `(42)[0]` from working, or it isn't clear what it means to access a nested tuple's first element from a parenthesized single expression:
 `((1, 2))[0]`.

 ### Function pattern match